-To help the many pollinators that populate our gardens thrive, it's best to begin by understanding that monocultures are less than ideal for them all.
+Begin by understanding that monocultures are less than ideal for pollinators.
 A field of flowering canola may look like a honey bee’s paradise, but it’s not.
 When a single crop is grown across a vast swathe of land it can cause a range of problems for pollinators, including nutrient deficiencies and short bloom periods.

 • Biodiversity: Many garden designers like to use a limited plant “palette”, and gardens focussing on foliage over flowers are all the rage.
 If you care about pollination, however, you’d be wise to buck such trends.
 Throw caution to the wind and use the most colourful, eccentric palette imaginable.
 Plant a mix of trees, shrubs, perennials and annuals.
 Include species that provide shelter and nesting sites as well as food, introduce water into the garden, and pollinators will take up residence.
 Aim to have something in flower all year round.